corcoted/corcoted.github.io/posts/2018-04-24-quantum-game.md

 layout: post
 title: Quantum State Guessing Game
 category: teaching
+tags:
+  - quantum mechanics
-tags: quantum mechanics, quantum game
+  - quantum game
 date: 2018-04-24
 excerpt: >-
   For a couple of years I've been polishing up a classroom activity to demonstrate how quantum measurements work on a simple qubit system.
 Here I'd like to summarize the game in simple terms for non-experts.